-For summer study overseas, the Council cooperates with The Experiment in International Living (EIL), based in Brattleboro, Vt.
-EIL is an organization which gives high school students the unique, possibly life-changing, opportunity to enrich themselves and the world around them by offering 3 to 5 week summer study/service programs in countries all over the world as can be seen if you visit their websites for specifics (see links below).
-In the summer of 2013, the council offered generous scholarships and financial aid toward the cost of these programs to 14 qualified local high school students.
+For summer study overseas, the Council cooperates with The Experiment in International Living program and with the Student Diplomacy Corps program.
+Both offer unique, and possibly life-changing 3 to 5 week summer study/service programs in countries all over the world as can be seen if you visit their websites for specifics (see links below).
+In the summer of 2015, the Naples Council offered generous scholarships and financial aid toward the cost of these programs to 11 qualified local high school students representing 6 different schools.

-For the 2014 EIL program the Council is offering scholarships for 11th graders during the 2015-16 school year in the amount of $4,000 to successful applicants.
-In addition, financial aid may be available from the Experiment in International Living office based on financial need as determined by completing the financial aid application form provided by EIL.
+For the 2016 program the Council is offering scholarships for 11th graders during the 2015-16 school year in the amount of $4,500 to successful applicants.
+In addition, financial aid may be available from the Experiment in International Living or Student Diplomacy Corps office based on financial need as determined by completing the financial aid application form provided by their office.
 Participants should anticipate that they will be responsible, at a minimum, for spending money abroad and the cost of roundtrip domestic airfare to the site of overseas departure.

-The Naples Council on World Affairs School Outreach Committee awarded last year’s annual scholarships to 14 exceptional Collier County students for a summer program abroad sponsored by World Learning Experiment in International Living Program and the Student Diplomacy Corps.
-The students met the criteria which included their academic achievement, leadership skills, community service and commitment to global understanding and were selected from a pool of thirty-six applicants.
+The Naples Council on World Affairs School Outreach Committee awarded last year’s annual scholarships to 11 exceptional Collier County students for a summer program abroad sponsored by World Learning Experiment in International Living Program and the Student Diplomacy Corps.
+The students met the criteria which included their academic achievement, leadership skills, community service and commitment to global understanding and were selected from a pool of forty-four applicants.
 This year, the students traveled to a variety of countries.
 Listed below are selected students and essays describing their experiences:

 All of the students who traveled abroad lived with host families for part of their experience and participated in community service activities.